+CONSERVATION OTHER RESOURCES.
 Conservation Other Resources areas provide important resource or ecosystem support functions such as lakes and wetlands and federal, state and local parks.
 Other areas designated CONSERVATION OTHER RESOURCES include lands for low intensity uses which do not disrupt the resource and recreational value of the land.
-Preservation of both large and small wetlands is important.
-Even small or isolated wetlands can retain water during dry summers and are integral to hydrological systems within the planning area.